boobalana/aws_ecs_deployment/README.md

 | <a name="provider_aws"></a> [aws](#provider\_aws) | >= 4.15.1 |

 ### Pre-requisites.
 1)  Create a docker image and store it in ECR (Amazon Elastic Container Registry).
-Ensure you use same region where you are going to run ECS Cluster and update ARN in terraform variables.
+Ensure you use same region where you are going to run ECS Cluster and update ARN in terraform variables file.

 2) Access to endpoint is over HTTPS its recommended to create a valid certificate. in this scenario i have used self-signed certificate and steps are given below.
 #### Upload self-signed certificate incase if you do not have certificate